mdtanrikulu/ens-offchain-registrar-4-dns/worker/README.md

 1. Navigate to this directory: `cd worker`
 2. Login to Cloudflare: `npx wrangler login`
+2. In the package.json configuration object, update the Cloudflare database name `"db":` to your liking.
+3. Run `yarn prod:create-tables` to create database tables
-3. Deploy the Worker: `yarn deploy`
+4. Deploy the Worker: `yarn deploy`
-4. Create the default table in the prod database: `yarn run prod:create-tables`
 5. Set your environment variable: `echo <PRIVATE_KEY> | npx wrangler secret put PRIVATE_KEY` (this is the private key for one of the addresses listed as a signer on your resolver contract)